 GlobalData offers a comprehensive analysis of STAG Industrial, providing key insights into its Environmental, Social, and Governance(ESG) factors.
-By closely monitoring and aggregating mentions of Net Zero and associated ESG keywords, GlobalData delivers valuable information on STAG Industrial‘s ESG performance.
+By closely monitoring and aggregating mentions of climate change and associated ESG keywords, GlobalData delivers valuable information on STAG Industrial‘s ESG performance.
 GlobalData’s company profile on STAG Industrial offers a 360-degree view of the company, SWOT analysis, key financials, and business strategy including insights on ESG implementation among other information.
 Buy the report here.

-STAG has set a long-term goal in alignment with the Science-Based Targets Initiative to measure and reduce scope 3 emissions, such as those associated with STAG's NNN-leased buildings (i.e., tenant activity).
-The company has taken several steps to reduce its carbon footprint, including encouraging tenants to track energy, water, waste, and greenhouse gas emissions data in ENERGY STAR Portfolio Manager, reducing or eliminating the use of gas while increasing the use of electricity and energy from renewable energy sources, deploying construction materials and features designed to increase the overall energy and water efficiency of its buildings, utilizing lease provisions that are environmentally friendly and incentivize tenants to adopt energy-efficient practices, and leasing roof space to increase overall renewable energy production at its properties.
+To achieve its net-zero targets, STAG Industrial has implemented various strategies.
+The company encourages its tenants to track energy, water, waste, and greenhouse gas emissions data in Energy Star Portfolio Manager, allowing them to measure, benchmark, and reduce scope 3 emissions over time.
+STAG also aims to reduce or eliminate the use of gas while increasing the use of electricity and energy from renewable sources.
+The company deploys construction materials and features designed to increase the overall energy and water efficiency of its buildings.
+Additionally, STAG utilizes lease provisions that incentivize tenants to adopt energy-efficient practices and leases roof space to increase renewable energy production at its properties.